MarkusStefan/AirBnB/README.md

 - Asked Copilot to implement custom changes, such as
    - adding play/pause functionality for the time slider and creating filters for different crime types
    - adding "Select All" and "Deselect All" buttons for crime type filters
-   - implementing the density map overlay using D3's contour functions
+   - implementing the density map overlay using D3's contour functions + the toggle functionality between scatter and density map views
+   - adding opacity slider to adjust visualization layer visibility
    - styling the sidebar and controls for better user experience (especially the zoom behavior)